IntroductionThe most popular route to Angelus Hut in fine weather.

 The route follows a broad ridge to Julius Summit (1794 m).
 From here the route has some sharp and rocky sections.
 Take care here in icy or winter conditions as accidents have occurred on this section.
 Continue past the junction with the Speargrass Creek Route (30 min from Angelus Hut) onto the ridge overlooking the Angelus basin.
 Follow the poles down to the lake and hut.

-Understand if you are ready for the Robert Ridge Route
+Understand if you are ready for this tramp

 Watch the NZ Mountain Safety Council’s walk-through video which takes you through how to prepare for this track.
 Including facilities, key decision points, hazards and typical conditions for the area.